Registration of Dicamba for Use on Genetically Engineered Crops

 Manufacturers have agreed to a process to get the revised labels into the hands of farmers in time for the 2018 use season.
 Each company agreed to a process to relabel products currently in the marketplace, if necessary.
 This may involve certain retailers relabeling the products and providing a new label or manufacturers reclaiming products from certain retailers for relabeling.

-EPA will monitor the success of these changes to help inform our decision whether to allow the continued "over the top" use of dicamba beyond the 2018 growing season.
-When EPA registered these products, it set the registrations to automatically expire in 2 years to allow EPA to change the registration, if necessary.
-Monsanto, BASF, and DuPont are the only companies that market these dicamba products for over-the-top applications in season.
+EPA will monitor the success of these changes to help inform our decision whether to allow the continued over-the-top use of dicamba beyond the 2018 growing season.
+When EPA registered these products, it set the registrations to automatically expire in two years to allow EPA to change the registration, if necessary.
+Monsanto, BASF and DuPont are the only companies that market these dicamba products for over-the-top applications in season.

-Conservative, screening-level risk assessments have determined that this use of dicamba on GE cotton and soybean, when used according to label directions, does not exceed EPA's level of concern for pollinators/bees.
-Therefore, we expect there will be no adverse impacts to bees and other pollinators.
+Conservative, screening-level risk assessments have determined that this use of dicamba on genetically engineered cotton and soybean, when used according to label directions, does not exceed EPA's level of concern for pollinators, including bees.
+Therefore, we expect there will be no adverse impacts to bees or other pollinators.

-The registration of the new use for dicamba on GE cotton and soybean will allow use in:
+The registration of the new use for dicamba on genetically engineered cotton and soybean will allow use in: